Thirumangai Alvar: Early life

-Thirumangai was born in the Kallar caste in Thirukuraiyalur, a small village in Sirkazhi, Mayiladuthurai district, Tamil Nadu.
+Thirumangai was born in the Kallar (Thevar) caste in Thirukuraiyalur, a small village in Sirkazhi, Mayiladuthurai district, Tamil Nadu.
 Thirumangai's real name was Kaliyan or Kalikanti.
-Thirumangai's father was Nilam, a general under the Chola empire.
+Thirumangai's father was Nilam, a general under the Chola Empire.
 He was skilled in archery and worked as a military commander himself for the Chola king.
 In recognition of his valour, he was conferred upon the title Parakala and rewarded a small territory called Ali Nadu to govern, for his military services.
 Its capital was Thirumangai.
 He earned the title Thirumangai Mannan or chief of Thirumangai, a name he maintained even when he became a saint.

 Married life

 Vishnu was the patron deity of Thirumangai Alvar and is believed to have given a vision to the saint.

 According to the traditional accounts, he fell in love with Kumudavalli, a Vaishnava doctor's adopted daughter at Thiruvellakkulam (also known as Annan Kovil).
 She gave a set of conditions that he must become a Vaishnavaite and that he must feed a thousand people for over a year, every day.
 During that process, he was so attracted to Vaishnavism that he started constructing temple walls for Srirangam.
 Unable to bear the heavy expense of feeding a thousand people, Kaliyan resorted to highway robbery.
 One day, he saw a group of people returning from a marriage, with the bride and groom.
 He and his assistants were able to get all the loot, but the toe ring from the groom was left.
 He tried to remove them, but could not do so.
 Then he realised the bridegroom was none other than Vishnu himself.
 Narayana revealed himself to Kaliyan and transformed him by teaching the Narayana mantra or Ashtakshara (the eight syllabled) – Om Namo Narayanaya, turning the robber into a saint, and starts singing the first verse of Periya Tirumoli (Vaadinen Vaadi).
 The temple-god of Thirunaraiyur (Naraiyur Nindra Nambi) – a form of Vishnu – is believed to have initiated Thirumangai into Vaishnavism, by teaching him the pancha samskara.

 The first ten verses of Thirumangai's poem Periya Tirumoli sing of his transformation, after receiving the spiritual knowledge from Vishnu.
 He sings about his transformation thus: